 - Much of the increase in annual average temperatures in Minnesota is due to significant rises in winter temperatures, especially winter minimum temperatures.
-To visualize seasonal temperature trends, see this presentation tool.

-- As described in the NDAWN explanation of the corn growing degree day calculation methodology (referenced above), minimum temperatures below 50 degrees F are artificially lifted in the equation to equal 50 degrees F before computing the average temperature for the day.
+- As described in the NDAWN explanation of the corn growing degree day calculation methodology, minimum temperatures below 50 degrees F are artificially lifted in the equation to equal 50 degrees F before computing the average temperature for the day.
 It is thought that much of Minnesota's growing season warming trend is attributable to increases in overnight temperatures.
 Therefore, the artificial mathematical elevation of minimum temperature values in the growing degree day arithmetic may mask time trends in the growing degree day metric.
 Also, any upward trends in the number of daily maximum temperatures above 86 degrees F will be unaccounted for in the calculation technique.

 It should also be noted that there is a discernible tendency towards an early onset of spring in Minnesota.
 This phenomenon, along with research linking planting dates to production, leads producers towards progressively earlier statewide average planting dates.
 Earlier planting often leads to earlier emergence.
 The earlier-emerging plants are taking advantage of heat units previously unavailable to seed still in the ground.

 Greg Spoden, DNR Climatologist